 Live foreclosure auctions are free and open to the public to attend.
-Online auctions, however, can be attended by anyone with access to a computer and internet connection.
+Online auctions, however, must first require an account to be set up.
+This can be done by anyone with a computer and internet connection.

 Some state counties now conduct foreclosure sales online, such as in Florida and Michigan.
 Be sure to check your state’s available auctions and requirements.